Lumavate-Team/documentation/docs/6-CLI.rst

 Exec
 ++++

  Sends commands directly to Docker.
-For more information, consult the `Docker documentation <https://docs.docker.com/engine/reference/commandline/docker/>`_.
+For more information on Docker commands, consult the `Docker documentation <https://docs.docker.com/engine/reference/commandline/docker/>`_.

  Example: